Eligibility Determination Training for Refugee Services Providers

 Basic Level 1 - Online Courses

-Eligibility Training is a four-hour course intended to provide experienced professionals or those with basic knowledge determining eligibility.
-The on-line is a pre-requisite for this course.
+The Level II course is intended to provide experienced professionals or those with basic knowledge determining eligibility.
+The on-line courses are a pre-requisite for this course.

 Training topics include: